In this article

 Best body lotion for extremely dry skin

 For extremely dry skin, four dermatologists recommend using this exceptionally rich cream to prevent cracking and splitting (and to treat those conditions once they occur).
-The fragrance-free formula includes vitamin E and ceramides, making it “extremely hydrating,” according to Idriss.
-L.A.–based dermatologist Dr. Annie Chiu is also “a big fan” of Avène’s cream because of its density, telling us that “severely dry skin typically calls for a thicker cream, balm, or ointment rather than a lotion because they can trap in moisture better.”
+The fragrance-free formula includes vitamin E and ceramides, making it “extremely hydrating,” according to cosmetic dermatologist Dr. Shereene Idriss.
+L.A.–based dermatologist Dr. Annie Chiu is “a big fan” of Avène’s cream because of its density, telling us that “severely dry skin typically calls for a thicker cream, balm, or ointment rather than a lotion because they can trap in moisture better.”
 Although this cream is rather rich, Hirsch says it’s still wearable without being too greasy, which is often an issue with creams designed for really dry skin.
 MacGregor recommends the Avène cream for extremely dry skin, noting that anyone with severe dryness should steer clear of “lotions marketed for rough and bumpy skin, because they have peeling agents (lactic or glycolic alpha hydroxy acids), and these are not good.”

 Best (less expensive) body lotion for extremely dry skin

-If you don’t like the thought of a thick cream on your super-dry skin, Palep recommends this, which is thinner than a lot of other formulas for extreme dryness but promises to lock in moisture for up to 48 hours.
+If you don’t like the thought of a thick cream on your super-dry skin, Palep recommends this lotion, which is thinner than a lot of other formulas for extreme dryness but promises to lock in moisture for up to 48 hours.
 (She’s not the only derm who likes it; others previously told us this is a super-hydrating product for dry skin.)
 “I’ve seen it wipe out alligator skin, which is hard to do,” Palep says.
-MacGregor agrees but cautions that because this formula contains lactic acid (in addition to ceramides and hyaluronic acid), it should really be used be used to prevent extremely dry skin from forming rather than to treat cracks or splits that have already occurred.
-“It has mild peeling agents to smooth rough follicles,” she explains regarding why it’s better for preventative use.
+MacGregor agrees but cautions that because this formula contains lactic acid (in addition to ceramides and hyaluronic acid), it should really be used to prevent extremely dry skin from forming rather than to treat cracks or splits that have already occurred.
+“It has mild peeling agents to smooth rough follicles,” she explains, which is why it’s better for preventative use.
 Hirsch similarly cautions that this lotion isn’t ideal for those “with existing fissures” on their skin because it can sting.
 But she notes that lactic acid is an “often overlooked but fantastic” ingredient for dry skin, as it can act as both a gentle exfoliant and a humectant.

 Five of our dermatologists — Dr. Debra Jaliman, Mitchell, Palep, Idriss, and Hirsch — give this cream their stamp of approval as a go-to for soothing dry, sensitive skin.
-Idriss told us she always urges taking “the time time to figure out” what skin may be reacting to instead of “blindly saying, ‘I have sensitive skin,’” but notes that this stuff generally works for most types of dry sensitive skin because “it’s free of almost everything.”
-She adds: “If you’re extremely sensitive or don’t have the time to figure it out, then this is probably a good go-to product.”
+Idriss told us she always urges patients to take “the time time to figure out” what their skin may be reacting to instead of “blindly saying, ‘I have sensitive skin,’” but she notes that this stuff generally works for most types of dry sensitive skin because “it’s free of almost everything.”
+She adds, “If you’re extremely sensitive or don’t have the time to figure it out, then this is probably a good go-to product.”
 “The brilliance of this is what’s not in it because it’s free of essentially all the main ingredients that can cause issues,” Hirsch explains.
 Jaliman seconds this but notes that the limited ingredient list features petroleum and glycerin, which are useful moisturizers.
-Mitchell mentions that it’s “accepted by the National Eczema Association,” so it’ll work for those with eczema.
+Mitchell mentions that it’s “accepted by the National Eczema Association,” so it will work for those with eczema as well.

 Chiu describes eczema as a condition “characterized by irritated, chronically itchy skin,” noting that it can be notoriously finicky and tough to treat.
-She (along with many of our pros) says that eczema patients should consult with their dermatologist about any prescription products they may use.
-But, short of a prescription, Chiu, Idriss, and Levin (who says she has eczema herself) all recommend using this on dry skin caused by eczema.
-“It’s fragrance-free, enriched with ceramides and oatmeal — and oatmeal is known to be really helpful for people with eczema because it helps calm inflammation, and it really is very long-lasting,” explains Idriss.
-Levin also notes that this has glycerin, which “not only is it a powerhouse ingredient because it really knows how to pull in water, but it’s not greasy.”
-The latter detail may be especially appealing to the eczema-prone like herself, Levin adds, because they “are so used to using greasy stuff, they actually tolerate and enjoy this one.”
-Plus, Aveeno made this lotion a tad liquid-y, allowing it to blend quickly and smoothly into the skin without the incessant kneading that some thicker lotions require.
+She (along with many of our pros) says eczema patients should consult with their dermatologist about any prescription products they might use.
+Short of a prescription, Chiu, Idriss, and Levin (who says she has eczema herself) all recommend using this lotion on dry skin caused by eczema.
+“It’s fragrance free, enriched with ceramides and oatmeal — oatmeal is known to be really helpful for people with eczema because it helps calm inflammation — and it really is very long-lasting,” explains Idriss.
+Levin notes that this lotion contains glycerin: “Not only is it a powerhouse ingredient because it really knows how to pull in water, but it’s not greasy.”
+That latter detail may be especially appealing to the eczema-prone like herself, Levin adds, because they “are so used to using greasy stuff that they actually tolerate and enjoy this one.”
+Plus, Aveeno made this lotion a tad liquidy, allowing it to blend quickly and smoothly into the skin without the incessant kneading that some thicker lotions require.

 Best body lotion for inflamed dry skin

-If you’re looking for something to specifically soothe inflammation caused by dry skin, Palep and Levin recommend this, in part because they can vouch for its effectiveness after using it themselves.
-Levin calls this EltaMD cream “probably one of my favorite products of all time,” adding that “it has dimethicone, ceramides, and hyaluronic acid, but it also has squalane oil and mango-seed butter as well as niacinamide — all of which focus on inflammation.”
-She goes on to note this formula also has kiwi-fruit extract and bromelain, more ingredients that she says dermatologists specifically “look for to help with swelling and inflammation.”
-Mitchell, another fan, appreciates that it’s long-lasting, cutting down on the number of times you’ll have to reapply.
-It’s a lot pricier than some other lotions on this list, but Palep says that cost is worth it because the quality of this stuff is hard to beat.
+If you’re looking for something to specifically soothe inflammation caused by dry skin, Palep and Levin recommend this one, in part because they can vouch for its effectiveness after using it themselves.
+Levin calls this EltaMD cream “probably one of my favorite products of all time,” adding that “it has dimethicone, ceramides, and hyaluronic acid, but it has squalane oil and mango-seed butter as well as niacinamide — all of which focus on inflammation.”
+She lists the formula’s kiwi-fruit extract and bromelain, more ingredients that she says dermatologists specifically “look for to help with swelling and inflammation.”
+Mitchell, another fan, appreciates that it’s long-lasting, which cuts down on the number of times you’ll have to reapply.
+It’s a lot pricier than some other lotions on this list, but Palep says the cost is worth it because the quality of this stuff is hard to beat.